konverso-ai/open-chatbot-py-client/README.md

 # Open Chat Bot Client package
-This package is designed to help you interface with any chatbot compliant on the Aliance for Open Chatbot standard.
+This python package contains a number of small utilities to find, access and use bots compatibles with the Alliance for Open ChatBot standards.

 This package is designed for Python 3 environments.

-This python package contains a number of small utilities to find, access and use these bots.

 This implementation is based on the standard defined  by the Alliance in:
 <https://github.com/alliance-for-openchatbot/standard>